 Styled in beautiful teals and blues, the dome was filled with learning activities for children aged 1-10, and our Garrima products – mats, cushions and pods - were centre stage.

-The most popular piece of all was, without doubt, the egg-shaped Garrima design Pod chairs in teal and aqua.
+The egg-shaped Limited Edition Garrima design Pod chairs in teal and aqua were quite a hit.
 Children and adults alike were drawn to these incredibly comfortable chairs, to chill out, to laze about and to play.
 Funnily, children playing ‘turtles’ hiding underneath a pod chair was a common sight!

-In fact, we’ve had reports from Gold Coast 2018 games volunteers that there’s been a raft of enquiries from visitors seeking to know where they could buy their very own mat or pod to take home!
-(Tip: Buy the range here.)
+We’ve had reports from Gold Coast 2018 games volunteers that there’s been a raft of enquiries from visitors seeking to know where they could buy their very own mat to take home!
+(Hot Tip: Buy the range here.)